 Separate Laundry by Color and Fabric Type

 Gather every piece of laundry that could have come in contact with the bed bugs, including clothing, towels, and bedding.
 Separate the items by color and fabric types.
 Place the items in plastic bags and seal them tightly until you can wash each bag of laundry.
 Keep the bags sealed to prevent the spreading of the bugs.

-Stains usually look like tiny, dark rusty dots and can be caused by bedbug excrement or drops of human blood, Most will be removed during a regular wash.
+These stains usually look like tiny, dark rusty dots and can be caused by bedbug excrement or drops of human blood, Most will be removed during a regular wash.
 However, if the staining is heavy, pretreat it with an enzyme-based fabric stain remover before washing, such as Zout or Shout.

-Apply the stain remover and allow it to work for about 10 minutes before washing the fabrics as recommended.
+Apply the stain remover to the stains, and allow it to work for about 10 minutes before washing the fabrics as recommended.

 Choose Washer Settings

 Add your regular detergent to the washer's automatic dispenser or drum.
-Set the washer to the cycle (normal, gentle, bulky items) and the hottest water temperature recommended for each type of fabric.
+Set the washer to the cycle (normal, gentle, permanent press) and the hottest water temperature recommended for the fabric.